 Nor are there pedals, just hand breaks on both sides and good old-fashioned gravity and momentum!
 That’s what makes this activity so unique for me and absolutely worthy of a spot on your list.

 You can find this hidden gem in the hills of Grindelwald, and high is the optimal word.
 It requires a 45-minute cable car ride to reach the starting point, and the incline is fairly steep hence the lack of engine and pedals.
-Picking up speed won’t be a problem, neither will satisfying your thirst for adrenaline!
+Picking up speed won’t be a problem, and neither will satisfying your thirst for adrenaline!
 An absolute blast of a time and experience of a lifetime.